quasarstream/PHP-FFmpeg-video-streaming/README.md

 $dash->saveToGCS($config, $bucket);
 ```
-A path can also be passed to save a copy of files on your local computer/server.
+A path can also be passed to save a copy of files on your local machine.
 ``` php
 $hls->saveToGCS($config, $bucket, '/var/www/media/videos/hls/test.m3u8');
 ```

 **NOTE:** You can mix opening and saving options together.
-For instance, you can open a file on your local computer/server and save packaged files to a Cloud (or vice versa).
+For instance, you can open a file on your local machine and save packaged files to a Cloud (or vice versa).

 ![schema](/docs/schema.gif?raw=true "schema" )